-Several dead in Norway after man shoots people with bow and arrows - latest
+Danish man charged with killing five in bow and arrows attack on Kongsberg - latest

-Norway attack - live: Several dead in Kongsberg after man shoots people with bow and arrows near Oslo
+Norway attack - live: Danish man charged with killing five in bow and arrows attack on Kongsberg

 Latest developments as they happen